Critters FAQ

 Text is both safe and 100% universal among the English-speaking audience that Critters is designed for (and easily manipulated by software).
 Nothing else fits that bill.

-Note that we DO have two pages that allow direct submission of Word and WordPerfect documents, and there are instructions how to create plain text files to save you the headache of reinventing the wheel.
+Note that the submission form does allow direct submission of Word .DOC files. and there are also instructions how to create plain text files to save you the headache of reinventing the wheel.

-(Note that if you engage in our special novel-reading program then, once you have your reader group set up, you can send the novel chapters to your readers in any format you all agree to, since you can talk with them to arrange preferred formats.
-It's only when sending work to the general Critter population that you have to use text.)
+Note that if you engage in our special novel-reading program then, once you have your reader group set up, you can send the novel chapters to your readers in any format you all agree to, since you can talk with them to arrange preferred formats.
+It's only when sending work to the general Critter population that you have to use text.

 [Top]